-At this point, you have created a fully implemented partial reconfiguration design from which you can generate full and partial bitstreams.
+At this point, you have created a fully implemented Dynamic Function eXchange design from which you can generate full and partial bitstreams.
 The static portion of this configuration is used for all subsequent configurations.
 To isolate the static design, remove the current Reconfigurable Modules.
 Make sure routing resources are enabled, and zoom in to an interconnect tile with partition pins.